Visiting Vienna? Today, we share tips for visiting Vienna, including the best time to visit, where to go, and where to stay.

 Having a continental climate, it could very cold during winter but also very hot during summer.
 Seeing Vienna under the falling autumn leaves, under the snow or illuminated by the summer sun will always provide you a different but amazing experience.

+Vienna in December is a wonderful time to visit too.
 During winter the Christmas Market will warm you with lights and hot red wines, while during the summer you could spend time having a drink in busy parks or on terraces.